spacefoot/pricer/README.md

 ### Set a shipping scale

-A shipping scale is an array with a higher limit and a shipping amout. this will be used to compute the shipping price
+A shipping scale is an array with a higher limit and a shipping amount. this will be used to compute the shipping price

 For the last shipping scale entry, the higher limit is set to NULL.
 The shipping cost is required if the shipping scale contain rows.